calaldees/teacherEducation/teacherEducation/howDoYouLearnToTeach.md

 My technique/approach to Student teacher reflections
 ----------------------------------------------------

 * Students have limited time.
-The activity has to feel worthwhile.
+    * The activity has to feel worthwhile.
 * Students don't want to show others their "incorrect and floundering" inner monologue and scribbles
     * But without an audience/viewer they see little point in doing it
-* Student feel threatened when big scary tutor demands to see their reflections.
+* Student feel threatened when big a scary tutor demands to see their reflections.
 It's too much like marking and judgment.

 So!